In real estate and contract agreements, the phrase And or Assigns is commonly used to provide flexibility to the buyer or party signing the deal.

 Here are frequent errors and fixes:

-❌ and assigns or
+❌ and Successors or

-write: and/or assigns
+write: and/or Successors

 wrong: Using it in casual writing